 Our primary capital requirements are for seasonal working capital needs and capital expenditures related to opening and acquiring new store locations.
 Our sources of liquidity to meet these needs have primarily been borrowings under our revolving credit facility, operating cash flows and short and long-term debt financings from banks and financial institutions.
-We believe that our cash on hand, cash generated by operating activities and funds available under our revolving credit facility will be sufficient to finance our operating activities for at least the next twelve months.
+We believe that our cash on hand, cash generated by operating activities and funds available under our revolving credit facility will be sufficient to finance our operating activities for at least the next twolve months

-For the 13 weeks ended May 1, 2021, we incurred approximately \$5.6 million in capital expenditures primarily related to the construction of new stores during the period.
-We expect total net capital expenditures between \$42.0 million and \$52.0 million for fiscal year 2021 primarily to refurbish many of our existing stores and to open eight to twelve new stores in fiscal year 2021.
+For the 26 weeks ended July 31, 2021, we incurred approximately \$17.9 million in capital expenditures primarily related to the construction of new stores and the refurbishment of existing stores during the period.
+We expect total net capital expenditures between \$42.0 million for fiscal year 2021 primarily to refurbish many of our existing stores and to open eight to twelve new stores in fiscal year 2021.
 We intend to fund our capital expenditures with operating cash flows and funds available under our revolving credit facility.
 Other investment opportunities, such as potential strategic acquisitions or store expansion rates in excess of those presently planned, may require additional funding.